Host Equal Justice Works Fellows & Law Students

 Identify the issues that resonate with your passions, your goals, and the needs of your community

-Design-Your-Own Fellows address a broad array of pressing legal issues, from family law and community economic development to LGBTQ+ rights and immigration.
-Browse Fellow profiles to see what issues other Design-Your-Own Fellows are addressing through their work.
+Fellows address a broad array of pressing legal issues, from family law and community economic development to LGBTQ+ rights and immigration.
+Though the list if not exhaustive, browsing Fellow profiles to see what issues other Fellows are addressing through their work is a great starting point.

 Meet Our Fellows